It's about the journey

 She has a particular affinity for the people and landscapes of the harsh desert regions, from the Samburu in Northern Kenya to the Bushmen of Botswana’s Makgadikgadi Pans.
 For Catherine travel is a heady mix of excitement and adventure.
 She brings with her an ebullient sense of fun mixed with a meticulous eye for detail.

-Vanessa Janion - Safari and Morocco Specialist
+Vanessa Janion - Safari, Morocco & South America Specialist

 Vanessa Janion’s strong artistic flair is probably one of the reasons she has such an affinity for Morocco.